rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 Event Handler SmartApps are the most common apps developed by our community.
-They allow you to subscribe to events from devices and call a handler method upon their firing.
+They allow you to subscribe to Events from devices and call a handler method upon their firing.
 This method can then do a variety of things, most commonly invoking a command on another device.